riot/riot.github.io/documentation.md

 ### Slots

-Using the `<slot>` tag you can inject custom HTML templates in a child component from its parent
+Using the `<slot>` tag you can inject custom HTML templates in a child component from its parent.

-Child component definition
+Child component definition:

 ```html
 <greeting>